 The class viewed internet videos of Zentangle art before deciding to use the hand as the platform for this project.
 Lori encouraged her students to use closely spaced lines to achieve light and dark areas.
 She also provided the students with copies of Zentangle art to provide them with ideas.

-Patty's tutorial takes you step-by-step through the drawing of the Grand Canyon and then explains the painting process.
+Cassie's tutorial takes you step-by-step through making the paper plate loom, painting the pastoral landscape and weaving the tree.
 This is truly an outstanding project that has to give the students a lot of satisfaction when completed.

 Kristyn, author of the elementary art blog, Her Dabbles, has a 3rd or 4th grade project, "Magnetic Paintings...Inspired by James Rizzi" that takes the James Rizzi lesson to a new level.